embear/vim-uncrustify/README.md

 ### The `Uncrustify` command

-Run uncrustify on current buffer.
+Run uncrustify to format the current buffer.

 ## Functions

 ### The `Uncrustify` function

-Run uncrustify on current buffer.
+Run uncrustify to format the current buffer.
 This function can be used to add an autocommand that formats the code automatically on write.

 ``` {.vim}
 autocmd BufWritePre <buffer> if (&filetype == 'cpp') | call Uncrustify() | endif